StarRocks/starrocks/docs/en/loading/Kafka-connector-starrocks.md

 In the above configurations, we specify `transforms=addfield,unwrap`.

-- The op field of the Debezium-formatted CDC data records the SQL operation on each data row from the upstream database.
+- The `op` field of the Debezium-formatted CDC data records the SQL operation on each data row from the upstream database.
 The values `c`, `u`, and `d` represent create, update, and delete, respectively.
 If the StarRocks table is a Primary Key table, you need to specify the addfield transform.
 The addfield transform adds a `__op` field for each data row to mark the SQL operation on each data row.
-It also retrieves the values of other columns from the `before` or `after` fields based on the value of the `op` field in the Debezium-formatted CDC data, to form a complete row of data.
+To form a complete data row, the addfield transform also retrieves the values of other columns from the `before` or `after` fields based on the value of the `op` field in the Debezium-formatted CDC data.
 Finally, the data will be converted into JSON or CSV format and written into StarRocks.
 The addfield transform class is `com.Starrocks.Kafka.Transforms.AddOpFieldForDebeziumRecord`.
 It is included in the Kafka connector JAR file, so you do not need to manually install it.

     If the StarRocks table is not a Primary Key table, you do not need to specify the addfield transform.